CUBRID/cubrid-manual/en/admin/admin_utils.rst

     *   User name : Transaction user
     *   Start time : Transaction start time
     *   End time :  Transaction end time
-    *   Num_insert : Number of insert operation executed in the transaction
+    *   Num_insert : Number of insert operation executed within the transaction
-    *   Num_update : Number of update operation executed in the transaction
+    *   Num_update : Number of update operation executed within the transaction
-    *   Num_delete : Number of delete operation executed in the transaction
+    *   Num_delete : Number of delete operation executed within the transaction
     *   Table : List of tables for which DML has been performed within the transaction

 .. note::